 Provides relative caregivers with information and resources required for them to complete state and other benefits applications.

 "We felt like an island.
-Nobody needs to do this alone."
+No one needs to do this alone."

 The Kinship Navigation Program helps kinship families find their way.
 Through a robust network of community connections, a wealth of knowledge, and overwhelming compassion, NH Kinship Navigators ensure families feel safe and supported.